Chapter 4

 Elemental, Unique, and Rare.

-The rare attributes are lunar, void, blood, solar, and stellar.
+And the rare attributes are: lunar, void, blood, solar, and stellar.

-In reality, rare attributes can be awakened, but the probability is less than 1%.
+In reality, rare attributes can awaken, but the chances are below 1%.

-For example, the five main houses are known for awakening only rare attributes.
+For example, the five great houses are known for awakening only rare attributes.

-Meanwhile, the Ordeal royal family awakens the light attribute, as do the members of the Santa Church.
+Meanwhile, the imperial Ordeal family awakens the Light attribute, just like the members of the Holy Church.

-On the other hand, elemental attributes can be awakened by anyone with a 10% probability.
+On the other hand, elemental attributes can be awakened by anyone, with a probability of 10%.

 'As for the Dark attribute…'

 "We have arrived at Building A-1.
-Here is where the attribute evaluation will take place."
+The attribute evaluation will take place here."

-The candidates entered the building, and once everyone was inside, I noticed that it wasn't very different from Building A-6.
-However, this time there was only one sphere and an elderly man next to it.
+The candidates entered the building, and once everyone was inside, I noticed it was not very different from Building A-6.
+However, this time there was only a single sphere and an old man standing beside it.

-Shortly afterward, the old man's voice echoed throughout the hall as the candidates took their seats.
+Shortly afterward, the old man's voice echoed throughout the hall once the candidates had finally taken their seats.

-"The top ten from the individual combat evaluation, please line up."
+"The top ten from the individual combat evaluation, please form a line."

 For the record, before leaving Building A-6, the evaluator ranked the ten strongest as follows: